zerobytellc/zerobyte-firmware-utils/README.md

     .then((fw_entries) => {
         fw_entries.forEach((entry) => {
             console.log(
-                '%s ver %s can be downloaded here: %s', entry.name,
+                '%s ver %s can be downloaded here: %s\n' + 'MD5: %s',
+                entry.name,
                 entry.version,
-                entry.url
+                entry.url,
+                entry.md5
             );
         });
     });
 ```

-**Multi-Part Updates** \
-Occasionally, a firmware update may be packaged as a multi-part update.
-Incase of a multi-part update, there will be
-multiple entries provided. *It is critical that multi-part updates be applied to the device in the order returned here.*
+Each entry returned has three properties:
+1. `name` the name of the firmware file
+2. `version` the version of the firmware file
+3. `md5` the md5 sum of the firmware file
+4. `url` the url to download the firmware file. *Note:* do not cache this url, it is subject to change.
 ### Downloading FW Updates
 For convenience, a utility method is provided to download the URLs to the local filesystem, `download_fw(fw_info) : string`.
 The method takes the firmware info returned by `get_latest_fw_info`, downloads the target to the local filesystem, and then returns path to the downloaded file.